Election Truth Alliance

 As part of our turnout analysis, the ETA also developed two sets of turnout-related scatterplots:

-To prevent this report from becoming too long for our web provider to accommodate, these two sets of scatterplots will be available for viewing shortly in a discrete appendix ('Additional Pennsylvania Charts').
+To prevent this report from becoming too long for our web provider to accommodate, these two sets of scatterplots will be available for viewing shortly once we migrate to our new web provider.

 Hypothesis 1: “More Republicans Just Showed Up on Election Day” (But Disproportionately in Larger Precincts)